datamesse/blog/_posts/2021-02-27-support-ticket-update-times-dataset-generator-in-excel.markdown

 * Support ticket assignment date/time (on a separate worksheet).
 * Ticket priority supported as of 06/03/2021.
 * Solved updates included as of 06/03/2021.
+* Define probability of ticket criticality by country as of 19/04/2021.
+* Define probability of development escalation by country as of 19/04/2021.
+* Minimise likelihood update record is on a weekend, Christmas, and New Year's days as of 03/05/2021.

 Current generator limitations:
 * No integration between person/business randomiser, i.e. data needs to be copied from one Excel file to the other.
-* No restriction date in terms of forcing it to be a weekday when tickets raised or responded to.
+* Limited restriction date in terms of forcing it to be a weekday when tickets raised or responded to.
 * Limited number of cities and countries in output, but can be expanded on manually.
 * Fixed number of records: 29,500 across 5000 tickets, but can be expanded on manually.